Ridnothing10/Ridnothing10/README.md

 > "This is just the beginning.
 I'm building my future, one line of code at a time."
 > — Rid.Dev (username: Ridnothing10)

-And in the futrue, i will reveal my real name but right now im hiding it.
+And in the future, i will reveal my real name but right now im hiding it.